Reviewing Item Logs

 Indicator color Stage result Green Completed or Skipped Yellow Warning Red Error or Rejected

 An operation is the intent of the indexing process.
-For instance, you can send items through the indexing pipeline to be added to or deleted from the index.
+For example, you can send items through the indexing pipeline to be added to or deleted from the index.
 The possible operations are:

-Operation Description Add Indexing item or updating index Add reference Indexing item by reference (see Indexing by Reference) Batch
+Operation Description Add Indexes an item or updates the index.
+Add reference Indexes an item by reference (see Indexing by Reference).
+Batch